Khushi0204/yhillsProject/README.md

 Introduction

 The "Deck of Cards Simulation" is a Java program designed to emulate a standard deck of playing cards.
-It provides functionalities such as random card drawing, sorting, and optional shuffling.
+It provides functionalities such as random card drawing, sorting, and shuffling.
 This documentation outlines the features, implementation details, and usage instructions for the program.

 Features